kayr7/PromptRunner/docs/FILEDOC.md

 - `app.js` - Main renderer process logic
   - **Dependencies**: components/*, services/*, utils/*
   - **Exports**: None (entry point)
   - **Purpose**: Initializes UI, handles user interactions, manages state.
-Also parses JSON outputs from results, flattens them into a tabular structure with union columns and NULLs for missing fields, renders a results table, and computes aggregations (sum/avg/median/min/max with histograms for numeric; distributions for categorical only when < 50 classes), including inline histogram bars.
+Also parses JSON outputs from results, flattens them into a tabular structure with union columns and NULLs for missing fields, renders a results table with horizontal scrolling and resizable columns, and computes aggregations (sum/avg/median/min/max with histograms for numeric; distributions for categorical only when < 50 classes), including inline histogram bars.
 Handles mixed content by extracting JSON objects from explanatory text.
+Includes search functionality for filtering results in list view.

 #### Components (`src/renderer/scripts/components/`)
 - `template-editor.js` - Template creation and editing component